dadmars/notes/net/rfc791_ip.md

       complement sum of all 16 bit words in the header.
 For purposes of computing the checksum, the value of the checksum field is zero.

-    This is a simple to compute checksum and experimental evidence indicates it is adequate, but it is provisional and may be replaced by a CRC procedure, depending on further experience.

   Source Address:  32 bits

-    The source address.
-See section 3.2.

   Destination Address:  32 bits

-    The destination address.
-See section 3.2.

   Options:  variable

     The options may appear or not in datagrams.
 They must be